About Communication program

 - Political Campaigning and Advocacy

 Students learn about ethical and legal issues in business and communication, metrics, media management and strategy.
 Graduates can apply the degree to jobs within public relations firms, advertising agencies, news outlets, production companies, healthcare companies, government agencies and corporate communication departments.
-The 36-credit degree is an innovative collaboration in which the Department of Communication provides the core courses, while students customize their degree by choosing from one of five outside concentrations: Business, Leadership, Nonprofit Management, Public Management, and Public Health.
+The 36-credit degree is an innovative collaboration in which the School of Communication provides the core courses, while students customize their degree by choosing from one of five outside concentrations: Business, Leadership, Nonprofit Management, Public Management, and Public Health.
 Additional information about this program can be found here.

-Department of Communication Faculty
+School of Communication Faculty

-John H. Parmelee, Professor & Chair
+John H. Parmelee, Professor & Director

 Christa L. Arnold, Associate Professor